no-witness-labs/lucid-evolution/README.md

   <img alt="NPM Version" src="https://img.shields.io/npm/v/%40evolution-sdk%2Flucid?color=%2350C62A">
 </p>

+> **⚠️ Disclaimer:** This is a maintained fork while we prepare for Evolution SDK 2.0.
+Current work focuses primarily on bug fixes and stability improvements.

 There are a growing number of projects that are built on top of `evolution-sdk`!
 If you've built a library or a project on top of evolution-sdk, tell me about it [on X](https://x.com/nowitnesslabs) or [on Discord](https://discord.gg/eqZDvHvW6k) .
 I'll add it below and tweet it out.

 <h3 align="center">Powered by Evolution SDK</span></h1>